mhurley100/Fundamentals-of-Data-Analysis-Project/README.md

 ### Project Plan

+ - Descriptive Statistics
      - Research and understand the dataset
      - Review variables and establish if a correlation exists between the total bill and tip amount

+ - Regression
      - Include variables in the regression model to demonstrate correlation between the total bill and tip amount

+ - Analysis
      - Analysis of the tipping patterns
      - Comparative Analysis

+ - Conclusion

 ### Prerequisites